walkamongus/perlbrew/README.markdown

 ## Reference

-Using the perlbrew::cpan::module define to install CPAN modules will automatically install the Bundle::LWP and Crypt::SSLeay modules if they are not present on the system prior to installing any other modules.
-This enables installation of modules from HTTPS mirrors.
+Using the perlbrew:perl class will automatically install the Bundle::LWP and Crypt::SSLeay modules if they are not present on the system.
+This enables the installation of CPAN modules from HTTPS mirrors.

 ## Limitations